ridge/bulldozer/README.md

   # If true, bulldozer will delete branches after their pull requests merge.
   delete_after_merge: true

+  # If true, bulldozer will retarget other PRs based off the pull request's branch to the pull request's base.
+  # Only meaningful if delete_after_merge is true.
+  retarget_dependent_pull_requests: true

 # "update" defines how and when to update pull request branches.
 Unlike with
 # merges, if this section is missing, bulldozer will not update any pull requests.
 update: